Jules-Bens-Aa/jb2a_puzzle/README.md

 ![sample setup screen](media/puzzleSetup.png)

 The musical notes are already setup with Monk's Active Tiles triggers and will play the associated animated effect when an actor steps on it.
 The pressure plate will automatically execute the pressure plate macro that you imported from the compendium.

+Note: If the content of the "GM Solution" and the "PlayerEntry" journals are identical (which is the case when you forst execute the "Puzzle Setup" macro), the doors will open when the players will step on the "Pressure Plate" tile, which is likely not what you want to happen straight away.
+Executing the "Pressure Plate" macro or stepping on the tile preemptively with a token, before the session, will fill the "GM solution" journal with a pattern which will ensure the doors won't open the first time the players will step on the tile.

 ### Setting Up Doors